3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors

-The \libname{} library makes it easy to collect thousands of calibration measurements from a tactile sensor with minimal user intervention.
-First, the user designs and 3D-prints a base for their tactile sensor (Fig.~\ref{fig:calibration}A), ensuring the sensor can be inserted with a slide fit.
+The \libname{} library makes it easy to collect thousands of calibration measurements from a vision-based tactile sensor with minimal user intervention.
+First, the user designs and 3D prints a base for their tactile sensor (Fig.~\ref{fig:calibration}A), ensuring the sensor can be inserted with a slide fit.
 Here, because we leverage the 3D printer to print a sensor base, the sensor location is implicitly defined within the printer's coordinate system.
 After inserting the sensor into the printed base (Fig.~\ref{fig:calibration}B), a probe is mounted to the printhead using a 3D printed adapter (Fig.~\ref{fig:calibration}C).
 We use a rigid, spherical probe tip with a 2~mm radius (McMaster-Carr part no. 85175A586), though users are free to incorporate probe tips of varying size, shape, and material properties.
 Users then specify the desired probing coordinates (\textit{x, y}) and depths (\textit{z}) in a CSV file, and \libname{} parses the file and probes the sensor accordingly, generating coordinate-labeled training data.

-\textbf{3D Printer Abstraction.} \libname{} is designed to work with any G-Code compatible FDM 3D printer.
-Our implementation currently supports the Ender 3 (Shenzhen Creality 3D Technology Co, Ltd., Hong Kong), though other 3D printers can be added with only a few lines of additional code because the G-Code commands used in the library are printer-agnostic.
+\libname{} currently supports data collection using the Ender~3 (Shenzhen Creality 3D Technology Co, Ltd., Hong Kong), though other 3D printers can be added with only a few lines of additional code because the G-code commands used in the library are printer-agnostic.
+The library currently provides built-in support for the DIGIT and GelSight Mini, which were chosen due to their large user base, availability for consumer purchase, and lack of support for automated calibration.
+The modular architecture of \libname{} allows it to be easily extended for use with any vision-based tactile sensor that is planar or has a small radius of curvature.

-\textbf{Sensor Abstraction.} \libname{} can be used with any tactile sensor that is planar or has a small radius of curvature.
-The library is currently optimized to capture data from vision-based tactile sensors, providing built-in support for the DIGIT, GelSight Mini, and any sensor compatible with OpenCV.
-For custom vision-based tactile sensors, users only need to implement functions to establish sensor communication and acquire images.
-These functions are invoked by the calibration procedure to automatically connect to the tactile sensor and capture images at the specified probing locations.
-We provide full data collection support for the DIGIT and GelSight Mini, including sensor base designs, CSV files for probing ($0.5\ \mathrm{mm} \times 0.5\ \mathrm{mm}$ grid), and sensor image capture during probing.